 “I’m afraid my friends or people will laugh at me” – embarrassment is inevitable.
 Criticism is needed for you to improve so, learn to accept it with an open heart.

-I was like that too, and yes, some of my friends laugh at my pronunciations.
-The thing I really hate the most was doing an English presentation in front of my classmates.
-So, what I did was I let go of the embarrassment.
+I was like that too, and yes, some of my friends laughed at my pronunciations.
+The thing I really hated the most was doing an English presentation in front of my classmates.
+So, what I did was let go of the embarrassment.
 I didn’t care about the grammar and the pronunciation I just wanted to finish it.

-Then, I worked like crazy polishing my pronunciation and care less about the grammar.
+Then, I worked like crazy polishing my pronunciation and couldn’t care less about the grammar.
 The result is I gained confidence when speaking in English.
-As time passed by I learn to improve my grammar.
-I’m happy with where I’m right now with my English skills.
+As time passed by I learned to improve my grammar.
+I’m happy with where I am right now with my English skills.
 I still don’t like doing presentations though.

 Resources And Methods

 There are many ways, methods, and resources out there you can reach the tip of your finger.
 When learning a foreign language you might want to have all of those to diversify your learning.
 Don’t just stick to one.
 Ask help from Mr. Google to find it for you.

 One needs to learn to break out of their comfort zone sooner or later.
 Sticking to the same old method for months isn’t going to help you much.
 You’ll end up quitting sooner than you can imagine because you suffer from boredom.
 Failure to change your method is going to cost you that.